isomerpages/moe-khengchengsch/_kcs-achievements/Staff/Accolades.md

 Accolades
 =========

-We would like to congratulate the following staff for **Service Excellence Award** in their various roles.
+We would like to congratulate the following staff for <b>Service Excellence Award</b> in their various roles.